tfchan-lab/seekseatsit-portfolio/README.md

 # 5. Start the development server

-Run: `npm run dev`
+After this initial install, you can now start the development server by running: `npm run dev` at `your-folder/seeksitseat-portfolio` at anytime.

-Then open your browser and go to: http://localhost:3000
+Then open your browser and go to: http://localhost:3000 to see real-time preview, no need to restart server if you make some changes.